Submitty/StudentTools/network_generator/README.md

   1. ```solution_directory``` is a string, and must be a full path to the solution code that you want copied into your container.

   2. ```containers``` is an object, where:
-    a.
-Each key represents a unique container name which represents an object containing.
+      1. Each key represents a unique container name which represents an object containing.
-      i.
-An ```image``` field, which specifies the docker image to be used in container creation. ii.
-A ```ports``` field, which contains a positive, nonzero integer number of ports to be assigned to the container.
+          1. An ```image``` field, which specifies the docker image to be used in container creation.
+          2. A ```ports``` field, which contains a positive, nonzero integer number of ports to be assigned to the container.

   Therefore, the following configuration:
   ```